Sticks and stones may break my bones but words will never hurt me… So they say. Words are just words we were taught to ignore.

 Too Much Plastic

+All of that leads me to this.
 As a songwriter I feel there is a responsibility to write about the bigger issues.
 Satellite, All Your Features, Jesus I Can Try, You Get What You Paid For, even Freak are songs with backstories.
-The song Elastic was written with my partner Sabine Mann with environmental awareness to the fore.
+The song Elastic, from my most recent album ‘They Might See Doplphins’, was written with my partner Sabine Mann and puts environmental awareness to the fore.
 Now I know you might think “Ah jaysus the guy’s gone hippy”, but it’s not true.
 I’ve always been a hippy and a realist to boot.
 Not eating meat has led me down the road of awareness.
 Come on.
 You have to see it!
-Our reality and just how dependant we have become on other living beings and how our insatiable designs on animal flesh has become catastrophic.
+Our reality and relationship with food has become skewed.
+Look at just how dependant we have become on other living beings and just how our insatiable designs on animal flesh has become catastrophic.
 Most notably now and how this industry is destroying our planet.
 Cow farts.
 Yes cow farts!
-It’s a smelly buisness.
-But it’s real.
+You know the story right?
+It’s a smelly buisness for sure but it’s real.
 Have you seen the “Cowspiracy” movie.
 Watch it.
 It’s an eye opener.